What is Leadership Pikes Peak?

-We educate current and aspiring leaders about the community, its needs, and its resources; we also connect those leaders with each other.
-We do this through our Experience the Springs educational tours, our program's. alumni association, networking events, and connecting alumni with opportunities to serve on boards and committees and volunteer opportunities.
+We educate current and aspiring leaders about the community, its needs, and its resources; we connect those leaders with each other.
+We engage and connect through our Experience the Springs educational tour, each program, alumni association, and partner programs.
+Most of all, our alumni become active members our community - a Community Trustee.
+Our alumni serve on boards, committees, and give back through volunteer opportunities.
 We also strategically align ourselves with other organizations to improve the civic health of the Pikes Peak region.

 Leadership Pikes Peak takes seriously the quest for measurable outcomes and the need for evaluation.
 So as an organization we continue to ask the tough question – how do we make a difference in this community?
 What impact do we make?
 The short and easy answer is we make a difference through our people.

 Being a community trustee, such as a board member, means serving it as a good steward.
 The good steward views the community as a gift from previous generations, but a gift with strings attached.
 One is obligated to pass the gift to future generations in a better state than that in which it was received.
 The community is both our inheritance and our legacy.